 Once existing pavement on an abandoned alignment is no longer needed, (such as for phasing or property access), the pavement may be removed.
 The quantities of removed pavement shall be paid for by the sq. yd.
 The plans for old road obliteration should be put on General Information sheets (See Chapter Eleven: Highway Plans Assembly, Section 4.G, of this manual).
-The Standard/Special Plans Book, (Ref.
-10.4) illustrates cross-sections for old road obliteration.
+The "Typical X-Section" portion of the Standard/Special Plans Book (Ref.
+10.4), Plan 1110, illustrates crosssections for old road obliteration.